lohiermichael/web-developement-bootcamp/section_37:yelcamp:upadate_and_destroy/v9/readme.md

 1. The route to delete is `/campgrounds/:campground_id/comments/:comment_id`
 2. Make the destroy route in the routes/comments.js
 3. Make the delete button on the show page of the campground for each comment

+# 26. Authorization for comments

+- User can only edit his comments
+- User can only delete his comments
+- Hide/Show edit and delete buttons
+- Refactor middleware

+## Step

+1. Make a checkCommentOwnership middleware: cpy paste the middleware checkCampgroundOwnership and make the slight modifications
+2. Add it for the UPDATE and DESTROY routes
+3. Display Edit and Delete buttons only for the author of the comment by putting a condition in the show page of the campground